Laptops · Resale guide

 Factors That Affect Lenovo Yoga Slim 7 Resale Value

-Battery health is the single biggest factor.
+Battery Health is the single biggest factor.
 Every percentage point above 85% increases resale by ~₹500-800.
-Below 80%, expect buyers to negotiate ₹4,000-6,000 off to cover replacement.
-A battery with fewer than 150 cycles is considered excellent.
+Below 80% or with high cycle counts (over 250), expect buyers to negotiate ₹4,000-8,000 off to cover replacement costs and inconvenience.

 Maintenance Cost Breakdown (India, 2026)